Sen. Bob Menendez to Resign Following Conviction

 Rep. Andy Kim (D-N.J.) will face hotel entrepreneur Curtis Bashaw, a Republican, in the November general election for the blue-leaning senate seat.

-Mr. Kim launched his Senate run shortly after the indictment against Mr. Menendez came down in September.
+Mr. Kim began his Senate run shortly after the indictment against Mr. Menendez came down in September.

-“Senator Menendez has made the right decision for New Jersey by agreeing to step down next month,” Mr. Kim posted on X, previously Twitter.
+“Senator Menendez has made the right decision for New Jersey by agreeing to step down next month,” Mr. Kim posted on social media platform X, formerly known as Twitter.
 “It’s time for New Jersey to move forward.
 We have big challenges ahead of us, and we can only tackle them if we show the people of our state that this is the beginning of a new era of politics built on integrity, service, and delivering for all families.”

-In a nine-week corruption trial, federal prosecutors alleged that, while he was still chair of the Foreign Relations Committee, Mr. Menendez and his wife Nadine received payoffs from New Jersey businessmen Wael Hana, Jose Uribe, and Fred Daibes to provide influence for their interests, and those of the Egyptian government.
+In a nine-week corruption trial, federal prosecutors alleged that when he was chair of the Foreign Relations Committee, Mr. Menendez and his wife, Nadine, received payoffs from New Jersey businessmen Wael Hana, Jose Uribe, and Fred Daibes to provide influence for their interests and those of the Egyptian government.

 Mr. Hana and Mr. Daibes were convicted of 18 charges; Mr. Uribe pleaded guilty to seven counts, including wire fraud and conspiracy.

-Mrs. Menendez has also been charged and her trial is postponed pending her recovery from breast cancer surgery.
+Ms. Menendez has also been charged, and her trial is postponed pending her recovery from breast cancer surgery.

 The senator is scheduled to be sentenced on Oct.
-29. He faces 20 years in prison on the most grave charges.
+29. He faces up to 20 years in prison on the gravest charges.

 The Associated Press and Stacy Robinson contributed to this report.